-(c) It is often the case (see the examples in Section \ref{sec:Applications}) that $\rho$ is weakly sensitive to large losses on the entire space $L$.
-This is a more general concept than \emph{strict expectation boundedness} (i.e., $\rho(X) > \mathbb{E}[-X]$ for all non-constant $X \in L$), which was important in \cite{herdegen2020dual}.
+(b) It is often the case (see the examples in Section \ref{sec:Applications}) that $\rho$ is sensitive to large expected losses on the entire space $L$.
+This is a more general concept than \emph{strict expectation boundedness} ($\rho(X) > \mathbb{E}[-X]$ for all non-constant $X \in L$), which played an important role in \cite{herdegen2020dual}.
 The two properties are equivalent when $\rho$ is a positively homogeneous risk measure. \end{remark}

-The financial interpretation of weak sensitivity to large losses on $\cX$ is clear: For any portfolio $\pi \in \Pi_0 \setminus \{\mathbf{0}\}$, there is eventually a point where the scaled portfolio $\lambda \pi$ is considered unacceptable.
-By \cite[Theorem 3.11]{herdegen2020dual}, if $\rho$ is a positively homogeneous risk measure, then weak sensitivity to large losses together with the Fatou property implies that $\Pi^\rho_{\nu}$ is nonempty and compact for all $\nu$ with $\rho_\nu < \infty$.
+By \cite[Theorem 3.11]{herdegen2020dual}, if $\rho$ is a positively homogeneous risk measure, then sensitivity to large expected losses together with the Fatou property implies that $\Pi^\rho_{\nu}$ is nonempty and compact for all $\nu$ with $\rho_\nu < \infty$.
 The same result also holds for risk functionals and this answers (Q1).